motorrin/Arch_Smart_Update/README.md

 - **⚡ Safe RAM-Based Sync (`/tmp`):** The script never touches your live local pacman database during the checking phase.
 All database syncing and calculations are done in an isolated temporary directory in your RAM (`/tmp/checkupdates-db...`).
 This 100% prevents catastrophic "partial upgrade" scenarios if you decide to cancel the update.
 - **🧠 Smart Update Advisor:** Automatically analyzes the criticality of pending packages.
 If a system-crashing update (like the Linux kernel, `glibc`, or NVIDIA drivers) was released less than 24 hours ago, the script strongly advises you to wait, ensuring upstream stability before you apply it.
 - **📰 Arch News Integration (RSS):** Fetches the latest official Arch Linux news feed.
 If there’s a recent post requiring manual intervention, you'll get a bright warning before you press "Y".
 - **🛡️ Automated Pacman DB Backups:** Automatically creates a `.tar.gz` backup of your `/var/lib/pacman/local` database before applying any changes.
 It keeps the last 5 copies so you can always roll back seamlessly.
 - **🚀 Smart Mirror Management:** Monitors your mirrorlist age and sync speeds.
 If mirrors are older than 7 days or time out, it detects the instability and offers to automatically refresh them via `reflector`, `eos-rankmirrors`, or `cachyos-rate-mirrors`.
 - **📊 Rich CLI Analytics:** Displays a beautifully formatted, color-coded terminal table showing update types (MAJOR, MINOR, PATCH, CALVER, EPOCH), package age in hours, download sizes, repositories, and descriptions.
 - **🔒 Intelligent Lock File Removal:** Detects a stale `/var/lib/pacman/db.lck` file and uses `fuser` to check if a package manager is actually running.
 If it's a phantom lock, the script safely removes it for you.
 - **🚨 IgnorePkg Conflict Checker:** If you have frozen packages via `pacman.conf`, the script simulates the update in the background and warns you of any dependency breakages caused by skipped packages.
+- **🧹 Automated System Cleanup:** Optional post-update cleanup that safely removes orphaned packages, clears partial downloads, empties the pacman/AUR cache, vacuums the systemd journal (keeping 100M), and clears user thumbnail caches.
 - **🧩 Seamless Ecosystem Integration:** Full, native support for AUR helpers (`yay`, `paru`), as well as synergy with `eos-update` and `topgrade` to handle your Flatpaks, firmwares, and dotfiles.
 - **👻 Background Daemon & Notifications:** You can allow the script to run in the background using a user systemd timer.
-It silently checks for updates using `fakeroot` (no sudo required) and sends desktop notifications via `libnotify` only when safe updates are ready or critical Arch News drops.
-It **won't alert you** if available updates are considered unsafe by the algorithm or if the update list hasn't changed since the last check.
+It silently checks for updates using `fakeroot` (no sudo required) and sends interactive desktop notifications via `libnotify`.
+Features a smart 3-notification limit for Arch News to prevent spam.
 - **🎛️ Unified Configuration Management:** All custom commands, mirror overrides, behavior settings, and user package arrays are securely parsed from a single `settings.conf` file.
 Your personal settings are isolated from upstream defaults and will never be overwritten during script updates.

 ---